vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 Before you begin working with the Azure IoT services, it's good to be familiar with how Azure itself works.

-Although Azure commonly referred to as a 'cloud', it is actually a web portal that is designed to make Azure resources accessible from a single web site.
+Although Azure is commonly referred to as a 'cloud', it is actually a web portal that is designed to make Azure resources accessible from a single web site.
 All of Azure is accessible through the Azure portal.

 #### Task 1: Examine the Azure portal Home page